 A perfect vegetarian starter!
 Fresh, not fried, veggie filled rolls.

-- 1 bag baby greens (about 5 ounces)
+- 1 bag baby salad greens (about 5 ounces)

-- ½ pound fresh shiitake mushrooms, trimmed and sliced
+- 8 ounces fresh shiitake mushrooms, trimmed and sliced

-- 1 block fried tofu (you can find already fried tofu in Asian markets or substitute fresh firm tofu)
+- 1 block (6.5 ounce package) fried tofu (you can find already fried tofu in Asian markets or substitute fresh firm tofu)